AdguardTeam/AdguardKnowledgeBase/04.android/01.overview/docs.en.md

 <img src="https://cdn.adguard.com/public/Adguard/Blog/Android/3-6/apps-management.png" style="border: 0px solid #efefef; max-width: 300px; padding: 2px;" />

 All the icons you will see on the screen are clickable, and by tapping on them you will open a screen showing app-specific traffic to help you make more informed decisions.
-As can be seen, AdGuard is of help not only with the ad filtering and privacy protection, it can aid your device function better, saving battery life and traffic as well.
+As can be seen, AdGuard is of help not only with ad filtering and privacy protection, it can aid your device function better, saving battery life and traffic as well.

 <a id=" filtering-log"></a>
 ## Filtering log